Summary of the School Board meeting on November 3, 2020

 The Board approved the Consent Agenda, which included:

-- The minutes of the regular meeting on October 15, 2019;
+- The minutes from the meeting on October 20, 2020;

 Comments from Board members

 Vice President Bill Dyer stated the community can be proud of the work being done and the progress being made with remote instruction in the district.
 He noted that the survey results showed that while the work is going well for some, challenges continue, with many students, parents and staff feeling overwhelmed, anxious and needing more help.
 He said that while the survey results are challenging to read, he is appreciative of the district’s effort to allow everyone’s voice to be heard and to find data that will continue to improve the remote offerings.
 He is looking forward to the January survey to measure progress.